This page is the entry point for Archetype's contract documents.

 C3.
 No partially initialized observable state

-The sugar layer must not expose half-initialized runtime state.
+The runtime layer must not expose half-initialized runtime state.

 Required behavior: